ObjCtrl-2.5D: Training-free Object Control with Camera Poses: Methodology

-\textbf{3D Trajectory to Camera Poses.} In this work, we transform the 3D trajectory to camera poses with triangulation algorithm~\cite{colmap_sfm,colmap_mvs}.
-As illustrated in Figure~\ref{fig:3d_to_cam}, the object’s movement from $p^0$ to $p^i$ between frames $\mathbf{F}^0$ and $\mathbf{F}^i$ is modeled as a corresponding camera movement from $\mathbf{C}^0$ to $\mathbf{C}^i$, with all trajectory points mapped to the same point $\mathbf{P}_w = (x_w, y_w, z_w)$ in world coordinates.
-Since user-provided trajectories are often sparse, making it difficult to fully recover both rotation $\mathbf{R}$ and translation $\mathbf{t}$, we simplify by modeling the 3D trajectory as camera translation only, omitting rotation.
-Thus, $\mathbf{R}$ is set as an identity matrix $\mathbf{I}$ for all camera poses, enabling us to represent the 3D trajectory with camera movement by solving for $\mathbf{t}^i = [t^i_x, t^i_y, t^i_z]$ using triangulation~\cite{colmap_sfm,colmap_mvs}.
+\textbf{3D Trajectory to Camera Poses.} In this work, we transform the 3D trajectory to camera poses with triangulation~\cite{hartley2003multiple}.
+As illustrated in Fig.~\ref{fig:3d_to_cam}, the object’s movement from $p^0$ to $p^i$ between frames $\mathbf{F}^0$ and $\mathbf{F}^i$ is modeled as a corresponding camera movement from $\mathbf{C}^0$ to $\mathbf{C}^i$, with all trajectory points mapped to the same point $\mathbf{P}_w = (x_w, y_w, z_w)$ in world coordinates.
+Since user-provided trajectories are often sparse, making it difficult to recover extrinsic parameters with both rotation $\mathbf{R}$ and translation $\mathbf{t}$, we simplify by modeling the 3D trajectory as camera translation only, omitting rotation.
+Thus, $\mathbf{R}$ is set as an identity matrix $\mathbf{I}$ for all camera poses, allowing us to represent the 3D trajectory with camera movement by solving for $\mathbf{t}^i = [t^i_x, t^i_y, t^i_z]$ using triangulation~\cite{hartley2003multiple}.